Nikos-Michelis/Multi-Client-Rental-App/README.md

 # Multi-Client-Rental-App
-I built a basic Java server that communicate to clients using JSON requests
+A basic Java socket server that communicates with clients using JSON requests.